Client Background

 - Review the job description and responsibilities

-- Reframe the declared occupation in a way that accurately reflected the role
+- Reframe the declared occupation so it accurately reflected the role

-- Submit a revised application with clear supporting information
+- Submit a revised renewal with clear supporting information

-We also advised the client on how to avoid similar issues in future renewals by aligning internal HR practices with MOM expectations.
+We also advised on how to reduce similar risks in future renewals by aligning internal HR practices with MOM expectations.

 The Outcome

 The revised EP renewal was approved in under two weeks.
-The employee was able to continue work without disruption, and the company appreciated the quick turnaround and clarity we provided.
+The employee was able to continue work without disruption, and the company had a clearer reference point for future renewals.

 What This Case Shows

 Not all rejections are about salary or qualifications.
-Sometimes, the way a job is described can influence the outcome.
-Ensuring that the role is positioned clearly — both in title and in scope — is key to a successful application.
+Sometimes, how a job is described can influence the outcome.
+Ensuring the role is positioned clearly, in both title and scope, is an important part of a compliant submission.

 For a real example of how a structured appeal can turn an initial rejection into approval, read our Employment Pass Appeal Approved in Singapore case study.